artem94m/kingfisher/README.md

 The analyzer is able to scan source code written in Python 3.4-3.9, but it requires Python 3.9 to work.

-The full documentation for KingFisher is awailable at [GitHub Pages](https://artem94m.github.io/kingfisher/).
+The full documentation for KingFisher is available at [GitHub Pages](https://artem94m.github.io/kingfisher/).